 How to Become a GSA Schedule Contractor

-What Research Should I Do Before Starting the GSA Schedule Acquisition?
+What Research Should I Do Before Starting the GSA Schedule Acquisition Process?

 There’s a lot to know about the GSA world.
-There’s a myriad of acronyms and a lot of information to get in your head before getting your GSA Contract started.
-To start:
+There’s several acronyms and a lot of information to get in your head before getting your GSA contract started.
+To begin:

-The Multiple Award Schedule solicitation package provides guidance to industry partners who want to offer products, services, and solutions to federal, state, and local government customers on the Multiple Award Schedule.
-The solicitation is the best place to start to get an idea of the scope of the contract vehicle and where you fit in best on the GSA Schedule.
+The Multiple Award Schedule (MAS) solicitation package provides guidance to companies who want to offer products, services, and solutions to federal, state, and local government customers using GSA Schedules.
+The solicitation is the best place to start to get an idea of the scope of the contract vehicle and where you fit in best into the program.
 Now that the GSA Schedules have been consolidated, it’s more important than ever to review this document.

-Now that you’ve done your market research, it’s time to become familiar with the core requirements your company needs to get on Schedule.
+Now that you’ve done your market research and decided a GSA Schedule is right for you, it’s time to become familiar with the core requirements your company needs to get on Schedule.

 A GSA Schedule offer has three sections: Administrative, Technical, and Pricing.
-You will need to pull files to fit the solicitation’s requirements for all three sections.
-If you have any questions as you prepare your offer, please seek clarification from GSA or a GSA Consultant.
+You will need to pull files and complete documents to fit the solicitation’s requirements for all three sections.
+If you have any questions as you prepare your offer, please seek clarification from GSA or a GSA consultant.

 How Do I Submit My GSA Schedule Offer?